cidneyhamilton/space-invaders/README.md

 ## Credits

-Tank by Arthur Shlain from the Noun Project.
+Tank graphic by Arthur Shlain from the [Noun Project](https://thenounproject.com/).

-Bullet icon by Jose Manuel de Laa from the Noun Project.
+Bullet icon by Jose Manuel de Laa from the [Noun Project](https://thenounproject.com/).

-Alien head icon by lastspark from the Noun Project.
+Alien head graphic by lastspark from the [Noun Project](https://thenounproject.com/).

+All icons available under the [Creative Commons CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).